numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - Then the decrease in s, the amount that x² + y² changes over that step, would be:
         - dS = 2(3)(-0.02) + 2(4)(-0.01)
     - This is what the derivative expression dS = 2x dx + 2y dy actually means
-    - It's a recipe that tells us how much the value x² + y² changes as determined by the point xy where we start and the tiny step dx dy that we take
+    - It's a recipe that tells us how much the value x² + y² changes as determined by the point x,y where we start and the tiny step dx dy that we take
     - This is only an approximation that gets truer and truer for smaller and smaller choices of dx and dy
-    - The key point is that when we restrict ourselves to steps along the circle, we want to ensure that this value of S does not change: we're currently at a point (say x=3, y=4) where S equals 25, and we want to keep it at that value of 25.
+    - The key point is that when we restrict ourselves to steps along the circle, we want to ensure that this value of S does not change
+    - Ww are currently at a point (say x=3, y=4) where S equals 25, and we want to keep it at that value of 25.
 That is, dS should be 0
-    - So setting the expression 2x dx + 2y dy equal to 0 is the condition under which one of these tiny steps actually stays on the circle we are currently on (note: this same condition dS = 0 applies to staying on *any* circle - what makes it specific to the radius 5 circle is that we started at a point where x² + y² = 25)
+    - So setting the expression 2x dx + 2y dy equal to 0 is the condition under which one of these tiny steps actually stays on the circle we are currently on (this same condition dS = 0 applies to staying on ANY circle, and what makes it specific to the radius 5 circle is that we started at a point where x² + y² = 25)
     - Or more precisely, that condition is what keeps us on the tangent line of the circle, not the circle itself (but for tiny enough steps, those are essentially the same thing)

 - One more example: sin(x)y² = x
-    - This expression corresponds to several u-shaped curves on the plane (multiple curves exist because sin(x) is periodic - different x values can give the same sin(x)y² value)
+    - This expression corresponds to several u-shaped curves on the plane (multiple curves exist because sin(x) is periodic, so different x values can give the same sin(x)y² value)
     - Those curves represent all of the points x,y where the value of sin(x)y² equals the value of x
     - Imagine taking some tiny step with components dx and dy, and not necessarily one that keeps us on the curve
     - Taking the derivative of each side of this equation will tell us how much the value of that side changes during the tiny step